 For information about financial aid opportunities for non-citizens, click this link.

 We encourage ALL students to fill out the Free Application for Federal Financial Aid (FAFSA).
 The FAFSA is the gateway for all need-based financial aid.
 Students work with their parents to fill in the FAFSA online.
 Based on the information you provide, students can be awarded any combination of grants, loans and work study.
 Filling the FAFSA does NOT obligate you to take any of the aid offered–you can always refuse, but you never know what you’ll get unless you file the FAFSA!

 Here is a link to the FAFSA website.
-You can take a look any time, but you can’t file the FAFSA until January 1st of the year you plan to start college.
+You can take a look any time, but you can’t file the FAFSA until October 1st of the year before you plan to start college.
 FAFSA